nepenth/knowledge-base/README.md

 ### Alert Management <a name="alert-management"></a>
-Alert Management encompasses open-source solutions for monitoring, aggregating, and acting upon system alerts, ensuring efficient incident response and system stability.
+"Alert Management encompasses tools and strategies for monitoring, processing, and handling system alerts and notifications in a structured manner."
+(159 characters)
 *Subcategories: Open Source Alert Management*
 *Items: 1*